-Place the air filter on the filter support and insert both in the center of the filter box.
-Hold in place with the filter retaining clip.
+Mount the air filter on the filter support.
+Insert the air filter and filter support in the the filter box, aligning in a central position, and fix with the filter retaining bracket.

-Adjusting the throttle cables
+Adjusting the throttle cables \

 The throttle grip should always provide for a backlash of 3-5mm.
 Besides, with the engine running, the idling speed must not change if you turn the handlebar all the way to the left or right.